esmerek/terrific-zebra-dadb5/content/pages/blog/art-of-modern-work.md

 image_alt: lorem-ipsum
 excerpt: >-
   The time has come for Modern Work.
 But how to handle it?
-How can we transform culture, processes, people and infrastructure?
+How can we transform culture, processes, people and infrastructure at the same time
 seo:
   title: The Art of Modern Work - Epic Fusion GmbH
   description: >-